Psykotikism/Mutant_Tanks/README.md

 	}
 }

-Output: When the current difficulty is Expert mode (impossible), the Idiot Tank will spawn instead of Psyk0tik Tank as long as custom configs is being used.
+Output: When the current difficulty is Expert mode (impossible), the Idiot Tank will spawn instead of "Psyk0tik Tank" as long as custom configs is being used.

 These are basically temporary Tanks that you can create for certain situations, like if there's 5 players on the server, the map is c1m1_hotel, or even if the day is Thursday, etc.
 ```